bradrivenburgh/rei-search-v2-client/README.md

 Statistical Area:** MSAs are large geographic regions centered around areas of high population density (i.e., big cities) with integrated economies.

-* **County:** a moderately-sized geography that will provide context for the granular census tract data.
+* **County:** moderately-sized geographies that provide context for the more granular census tract data.

-* **Census Tracts:** a CT is a small geographic unit used for statistical purposes by the US Census Bureau.
-CT data can provide investors with insights into the desirability of a neighborhood.
+* **Census Tracts:** small geographic units used for statistical purposes by the US Census Bureau.
+CT data may provide investors with valuable insights into the desirability of a neighborhood.

 ### Find your next rental property
 Each search will produce a list of properties for sale within ten kilometers of a location.
 You have the option to save properties for later viewing.